Thierry Burkhard: Military career

-Burkhard would later became the Chief of the French Army in July 2019, before being named as on 21 July 2021.
-His appointment came after the announcement of the resignation of General François Lecointre on 13 July 2021 as a move to avoid being dragged in political debates before the 2022 French presidential election and on the initiation of drawing down military operations on Mali.
+Burkhard was appointed Chief of the French Army in July 2019, before being named Chief of the Defence Staff in July 2021.
+His appointment came after the announcement of the resignation of General François Lecointre on 13 July 2021 as a move to avoid being dragged in political debates before the 2022 French presidential election and on the initiation of drawing down military operations in Mali.
 During the Russian invasion of Ukraine in 2022, General Burkhard supported the initiatives made by President Emmanuel Macron to deliver weapons, vehicles, and supplies to Ukraine.
 In March 2024, amidst the plans to the deployment of troops to Ukraine, Burkhard supported the proposal made by President Macron and echoed his words on the possibility of further involvement in Ukraine, which includes manning weapon systems, training Ukrainian troops, initiate cyber attacks on Russian positions and demining operations.

 On 23 July 2025, General Fabien Mandon was appointed to succeed him.